AequilibraE/qaequilibrae/docs/source/networksfromscratch.rst

 There is an `online tool <http://osm-traffic.com/>`_ that is pretty good to download very target data (such as that for Alice Springs), you can also download the entire thing from `Geofabrik <http://download.geofabrik.de/>`_

+Since AequilibraE for QGIS allows for direct download of OSM data since its 0.5.3 version, you can use the facility described on `Build a project from OSM <project.html>`__ and then go straight to adding centroids and connectors to the network, as described further down this tutorial.

 * Zoning System: